 Looking to find some great views of Glasgow’s skyline?
 Head to The Lighthouse’s viewing platform, Scotland’s national centre for design and architecture.
 Designed by Charles Rennie Mackintosh, one of Scotland’s most influential creative figures, The Lighthouse is a diverse exhibition and events space offering guided tours for just £5.

 To see more of Mackintosh’s architecture in Glasgow, head south of the river Clyde and explore the works of one of the city’s favourites at House for an Art Lover.
-Or why not enjoy the ultimate Charles Rennie Mackintosh experience by dining at the Willow in the original Willow Tea Rooms?
-You’ll find the famous tea rooms building at 217 Sauchiehall Street with a Visitor Centre next door.
-Opened in 1903, they are of huge importance to the architectural and cultural heritage of Glasgow and the only surviving Tea Rooms that Mackintosh designed for local entrepreneur and patron Kate Cranston, a leading figure in the development of tea rooms.
+Or, why not enjoy the ultimate Charles Rennie Mackintosh experience by dining at the Willow in the original Willow Tea Rooms?
+You’ll find this famous building at 217 Sauchiehall Street, with a Visitor Centre next door.
+Opened in 1903, these buildings are important contributors to the architectural and cultural heritage of Glasgow.
+They’re the only surviving tea rooms that Mackintosh designed for local entrepreneur and patron Kate Cranston, a leading figure in the development of tea rooms.

 Glasgow is a UNESCO City of Music, with a vibrant music scene that’s well worth uncovering.